Last Updated on

 Of course, this is really important.
 Just because they claim they have organic meat doesn’t mean you should immediately sign up.
 Instead, do a little investigating.
 The meat must be USDA certified in order to be fully organic.
 Also, you should know where the meat comes from, and where the animals were raised, and how.
 In addition, look for an indication of the following labels:

 Grass fed vs grain fed– Grain is used to fatten livestock, and often this livestock are kept in poor conditions.
 Grass fed is healthier for the animals, more likely allows them room to roam, and results in meat that is lower in unhealthy fats but higher in Omega 3’s

-Pasture Raised: A pasture raised label will tell you that the animals were raised with room to graze and roam, which is important for their health, and overall, what kind of nutrition you’ll be getting.
+Pasture Raised Meats: A pasture raised label will tell you that the animals were raised with room to graze and roam, which is important for their health and animal welfare, and overall, what kind of nutrition you’ll be getting.
 It is also considered a more ethical way or raising livestock.
-Note that pasture raised animals are often grass fed (at least in part), but this isn’t exclusively the case.
+Note that pasture raised animals are often grass fed or grass finished (at least in part), but this isn’t exclusively the case.

 Antibiotic Free: Even if the service claims to sell organic meat, the best organic meat will also come with a certification of antibiotic free.
 Growth hormones are used to artificially increase the size of livestock to increase revenue.
 While there are mixed ideas as to the impact of these hormones and human consumption, if you’re getting organic meat, you might as well skip the antibiotics (hormones) too.

 Meat Cut: What type of cut of meat do you want?
 For beef, sirloin, strip loin, and rib eye are considered the most culinary approved, while the flank steak is the leanest.
 For pork, the best cuts are considered to be a shoulder, butt roasts, and rib and blade cuts, as well as ribs.